 For the relocation that involves a significant distance (such as an out of state relocation) to be allowed, will the non-residential parent be given longer blocks of parenting time?

 Generally – yes.
 Factors include “the anticipated impact of the relocation on the child” and “whether the court will be able to fashion a reasonable allocation of parental responsibilities between all parents if the relocation occurs” and “minimization of the impairment to a parent-child relationship caused by a parent’s relocation.”

 Often when removal is to distant location, larger blocks of time are ordered rather than frequent exchanges.
 But the developmental level of the children has an effect.
-For example, relocation to a distant state may be more difficult when the children are younger.
+For example, relocation to a distant state may be more difficult with a younger child.
 The goal should be to give the non-moving parent as close to what he (or she) had before as possible.
-In cases of removal to a distant state, this has usually meant that the parent staying in the area should be offered the major part of the summer vacation.
+In cases of relocation to a distant state, this has usually meant that the parent staying in the area should be offered the major part of the summer vacation.

 Do these rules regarding relocation of children apply to non-marital children where the other parent has visitation?